 program opportunity and how to apply.

-- More than $100,000 in services and capital improvements in collaboration with our Twin Club.
+- Secured more than $100,000 in services and capital improvements in collaboration with our Twin Club.

-- Construction of the Barrio Lindo medical and dental clinic serving 4,000 individuals annually from a community of 10,000 families.
+- Constructed the Barrio Lindo medical and dental clinic serving 4,000 individuals annually from a community of 10,000 families.

-- Five Rotary Foundation Grants awarded.
+- Obtained five Rotary Foundation Grants.
 The most recent in 2018 was in the amount of $35,000 for the replacement and upgrading of dental and medical equipment for the Barrio Lindo medical and dental clinic.

-- Purchase of equipment to establish a water testing laboratory in collaboration with other Rotary districts in the clean water/healthy families initiative.
+- Purchased equipment to establish a water testing laboratory in collaboration with other Rotary districts in the clean water/healthy families initiative.

-- Sixteen, 4-year scholarships for a vocational education training in collaboration with the Association of Industrialists of the North Region (AIREN), a business development association.
+- Funded 16, four-year scholarships for a vocational education training in collaboration with the Association of Industrialists of the Northeast Region (AIREN), a business development association.

 ROTARY SERVICE MATTERS